 Returning and Disposing of Items

-NO HAZARDOUS MEDICAL WASTE or SHARPS ACCEPTED
+NO HAZARDOUS MEDICAL WASTE, PRESCRIPTION BOTTLES or SHARPS/NEEDLES ACCEPTED

 The secure depository is located in the lobby of Police Headquarters with instructions and sealable plastic bags.
 For directions to the Salem Police Station, please visit This Page.